 The problems confidential roll-ups solve include:

 Some L2s have long withdrawal delays.
 Obscuro solves this as it is not dependent on submitting fraud proofs.
-Instead, a much smaller time delay window is required to allow for the improbable scenario of every Obscuro node being taken offline and supported TEEs being hacked.
+Instead, a much smaller time delay window is required to allow for the improbable scenario of every Obscuro node being taken offline and supported Secure Enclaves being hacked.
 This window will eventually settle to be a small number of Ethereum blocks.

 The ability to use the entire Ethereum Virtual Machine as provided by GETH.
 There is no need to build a custom EVM with limited functionality or a requirement for developers to change how they build Ethereum applications.